Kenyon Unique is a lecture series featuring distinguished faculty members, whose talks are streamed live and recorded as part of a digital library.

-About the Speaker: Kluge is the author of ten novels, including Eddie and the Cruisers, which was made into the 1983 film of the same name; Gone Tomorrow (2008); and the recently published The Master Blaster.
-He also wrote the acclaimed 1995 non-fiction book Alma Mater, which was published last year in China and is an account of an academic year at Kenyon.
-Kluge is a veteran journalist whose reporting on a misbegotten Brooklyn bank robbery for Life magazine was the basis for the 1975 film Dog Day Afternoon.
-He is also a travel writer who contributes frequently to National Geographic Traveler.
+Writer-in-residence P.F.
+Kluge '64 drew on his career as a novelist and journalist to share his unique perspective on a literary life for the second Kenyon Unique lectore on February 24, 2013.
+Kluge is the author of ten novels including Eddie and the Cruisers (adapted for film in 1983), Gone Tomorrow (2008) and The Master Blaster (2012).
+He also wrote the non-fiction book Alma Mater (1995), an account of an academic year at Kenyon.
+Kluge is a veteran journalist whose reporting on a Brooklyn bank robbery for Life magazine was the basis for the 1975 film Dog Day Afternoon and who contributes frequently to National Geographic Traveler.